 In any given major league season, there are typically around 35-40 active players who will make baseball’s Hall of Fame.

 Some of these are rookies getting their first taste of the majors.
-Others are young superstars in their prime.
-And a few are players who aren’t done quite yet, but have already punched their ticket to Cooperstown when they retire.
+Some are young superstars in their prime.
+Some are players who aren’t done quite yet, but have already punched their ticket to Cooperstown when they retire.

-In prior articles, we’ve explored the sure-thing hitters and pitchers, as well as position players on the Hall of Fame path.
-Today, we’re going to look at the pitchers who are well on a hall of fame path but still have some more work to stamp their ticket to Cooperstown.
+In prior articles, we’ve explored the sure-thing hitters and pitchers.
+Today, we’re going to look at the hitters who are well on a hall of fame path, but still have some more work to stamp their ticket to Cooperstown.

 Just a note on WAR.
 When WAR is referenced in this article, we are using Baseball Reference WAR, not Fangraphs version.